AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 Fortunately, you do **not** need to handle a context parameter for this as **eggql** will internally cancel the request and not start any more resolvers if the `context` is cancelled.
 However, you **do** need to wrap your handler in a timeout handler since Go HTTP handlers do **not** use timeouts by default.
 As an example I have added a timeout handler in the code below.
-I set a timeout of 5 seconds but if you reduce the timeout (to say 5 milliseconds) then you will be able to see the error generated:
+I set a timeout of 5 seconds but if you reduce the timeout (to say 1 millisecond or less) then you might see the error:

 ```json
 {